MarlinFirmware/Marlin/README.md

 ## 8-Bit AVR Boards

-A core tenet of this project is to keep supporting 8-bit AVR boards while also maintaining a single codebase that applies equally to all machines.
-We want casual hobbyists and tingkerers to benefit from the community's innovations just as much as those with fancier machines.
+We intend to continue supporting 8-bit AVR boards in perpetuity, maintaining a single codebase that can apply to all machines.
+We want casual hobbyists and tinkerers and owners of older machines to benefit from the community's innovations just as much as those with fancier machines.
 Plus, those old AVR-based machines are often the best for your testing and feedback!

 ## Hardware Abstraction Layer (HAL)